 What to expect

-- Jobs are available throughout the UK, although they tend to be more closely associated with larger towns and cities, or locations with large conference and event venues.
+- Jobs are available throughout the UK, often in larger towns and cities, or locations with large conference and event venues.

 You will need to have:

 - organisational skills and attention to detail;